-To minimise this risk, staff should check patrons' IDs if there is any doubt at all about whether the person is over 18.
-For example, one strategy might be to ask anyone who appears to be under 25 for ID, as this will screen a wide group of people and include minors who may look older than they are.
+To minimise this risk, staff should check patrons' IDs if there's any doubt at all about whether the person is over 18.
+The practice of asking anyone who appears to be under 25 for ID will screen a wide group of people and include minors who may look older than they are.

-Acceptable ID includes an adult or other recognised proof of age card, an Australian driver's licence or permit, a passport, or a foreign driver's licence.
-(There is more information on ID scanning in the section on safe night precincts.)
+Acceptable ID includes an adult or other recognised proof of age card, an Australian driver licence or permit, a passport, or a foreign driver licence.

-A licensee or approved manager must be on-site at the licensed venue, or reasonably available, during ordinary and approved extended trading hours.
+A licensee or approved manager must be on-site at the licensed venue, or reasonably available, during approved trading hours.

 The requirements differ depending on the licence held and approved trading hours.
 Some exceptions to this requirement apply to certain venues considered to be of lower risk.

 Ensure all local, state and Australian government approvals allowing you to conduct your business under the liquor licence conditions are maintained.
-For example, a development approval may require trading to cease at 10pm or specify there can't be amplified entertainment on the premises after 8pm.
+For example, a development approval may require trading to cease at 10pm or specify there can't be amplified entertainment on the premises after a specific time.

 Participation in a liquor accord is recommended.
 It demonstrates your commitment to minimising alcohol-related problems in your area.

 Liquor accords bring together licensees, local businesses, community organisations and government agencies with a common interest in addressing local alcohol-related problems like:

 - crime and alcohol-related violence